-Winter hibernation in full swing
+Winter hibernation is still in full swing – but not for long…

 Welcome to Groundhog Day – Phil’s big day.
 Punxsutawney Phil, Seer of Seers, Sage of Sages, Prognosticator of Prognosticators and Weather Prophet Extraordinary is the most widely known groundhog who gets yanked from his hibernation every February 2nd to predict how much longer we’ll have to brave winter.
 Groundhog Day began in Europe as Candlemas Day and was brought to America by the Germans who settled in Pennsylvania in the 1700’s.